Community Service and Volunteerism – Need a Helping Hand?

 - If you have a longer term project that can be classified as an internship, connect with our Intern Coordinator.

 - Familiarize yourself with our Federal Work-Study Program, exclusively for non-profit organizations, as a way to stretch your dollars!

 - Consider connecting directly with one of these student organizations to solicit volunteers.

 - Contact The WELL to discuss your volunteer projects and find out how student organizations may be available to help promote and plan your events.

-- works with students, off-campus organizations, and faculty to develop research projects in the community.
+- Undergraduate Research in the Community (UGRC)works with students, off-campus organizations, and faculty to develop research projects in the community.